 Every year, the Tel Azekah Expedition offers a fieldwork course which provides students with the practical and theoretical skills necessary for field archaeology.
 The course, offered over four weeks, is accredited by Tel Aviv University for 3 credit points and provides classroom and fieldwork training in archaeology and history, allowing students to earn university credit while they excavate in Israel.
 While the courses are recognized by Tel Aviv University, their credit value at another institution is at the discretion of that institution.

-In 2020, the course offered is “Introduction to Field Archaeology”, coordinated by Nitsan Shalom, Abra Spiciarich and Alex Wrathall.
+The course offered is “Introduction to Field Archaeology”, coordinated by Dr. Abra Spiciarich, Nitsan Shalom, and Alex Wrathall.

 The aim of this course is to introduce students to the theory and practical skills that are associated with field archaeology.
 The course covers four major topics, presented by specialists in the areas of field assessment and practice, reading and writing field reports, identifying and assessing pottery, and archaeological drawing and surveying.